TaylorHokanson/Seeed_GPRSv2/readme.md

 rather, you have to edit the following files:
 /Applications/Arduino.app/Contents/Java/hardware/arduino/avr/cores/arduino/HardwareSerial.h
 /Applications/Arduino.app/Contents/Java/hardware/arduino/avr/libraries/SoftwareSerial.h
-Look for all instances of 64 and replace with 256.
+Look for all instances of buffers set to 64 and replace with 256.
 Note that this takes up a lot of memory, so make sure to change back when you move on to a new project.